Accurate predictive model of band gap with selected important features based on explainable machine learning: Results

 \subsection{Feature correlations}

 Before applying XML methods, the feature correlations were analyzed.
-Supplementary Fig. \ref{fig:corr} presents the correlation matrix of all features.
+Supplementary Fig. \ref{fig:corr} presents the correlation matrix of all features, and the detailed numerical values are presented in the publicly available code repository.
 Pearson’s correlation coefficient ($r_p$) is an indicator of linear correlations based on actual values, whereas Spearman’s rank correlation coefficient ($r_s$) is used to evaluate monotonic relationships using ranked data points instead of actual values.
-To mitigate redundancy, only one feature was retained from each highly correlated pair, defined as those with $r_s$ or $r_p$ exceeding 0.8.
-This threshold was chosen because correlations above 0.8 indicate very strong redundancy, and lowering the cutoff led to a rapid increase in the prediction error (see Supplementary Table \ref{tab:feature_elimination}).
-Retention decisions were made by reconstructing the predictive models while excluding each feature individually.
-If the exclusion of a feature results in a statistically significant increase in the prediction error, the feature is retained and its correlated counterpart is removed.
-If neither exclusion causes a significant increase in the error, the feature with the lower correlation to the prediction objective ($E_\mathrm{g}^\mathrm{GW}$) is removed.
+To mitigate redundancy, feature elimination was performed through a performance-based iterative procedure guided by pairwise correlations.
+Feature pairs were ranked according to the average of $r_p$ and $r_s$ and examined in descending order of correlation strength.
+For each pair, predictive models were reconstructed by excluding each feature individually, and the resulting prediction errors were compared using a paired $t$-test.
+If the exclusion of a feature led to a statistically significant increase in prediction error, the feature was retained and its correlated counterpart was removed.
+If neither exclusion caused a significant change, the feature with lower correlation to the prediction objective ($E_\mathrm{g}^\mathrm{GW}$) was removed.
+This process was repeated iteratively while monitoring the prediction error relative to the pristine \textit{18-feature} model.
+The elimination procedure was terminated once further removal resulted in a statistically significant increase in prediction error, indicating that both features in the pair were required to maintain predictive performance.
 Consequently, seven features were eliminated from the original \textit{18-feature set} in the order: $\bar{m}$, $\sigma(Z)$, $E_\mathrm{g}^\mathrm{mBJ}$, $\bar{p}$, $\bar{I}$, $\sigma(I)$, and $V$.
+The resulting feature set corresponds to a pairwise correlation level of 0.8, which arises from the performance-based elimination process.
 The detailed elimination order is presented in Supplementary Table \ref{tab:feature_elimination}.

+To further assess multicollinearity beyond pairwise correlation coefficients, variance inflation factors (VIF), which quantify how strongly a feature can be linearly explained by the remaining features, were additionally computed as a diagnostic measure.
+The original \textit{18-feature} set exhibited extremely high VIF values, indicating severe multicollinearity.
+As correlated features were sequentially removed according to the adopted criterion, the maximum VIF decreased substantially (see Supplementary Table \ref{tab:feature_elimination}), and the resulting \textit{11-feature set} showed all VIF values below 10.
+This confirms that multicollinearity was effectively mitigated through the correlation-based filtering.

 The removal of these features improves the consistency in the XML analysis, as further expounded in the Discussion section.